 School districts and other local education organizations are the unit of change toward creating rigorous, inclusive and sustainable K-12 computer science education.
 The SCRIPT (Strategic CSforALL Resource & Implementation Planning Tool) is a nationally-recognized framework to guide teams of district administrators, school leaders, and educators through a series of collaborative visioning, self-assessment and goal-setting exercises to support systems-level change by addressing five key areas: (1) Leadership, (2) Teacher Capacity and Development, (3) Curriculum and Materials Selection and Refinement, (4) Partners, and (5) Community.

-Several workshops have been offered around the state during 2022.
+Several workshops will be offered around the state during 2023 and 2024.
 Please email email@example.com if you would like to be added to the SCRIPT Workshop list.
 And please stay tuned for more announcements.

 CSforMA Professional Learning Institutes